solarbirdy/ambient-hvac/README.md

 # ambient-hvac
 Uses internet-connectable temperature sensors to provide cooling/heating assist for houses and other small buildings, as well as weather data display.
+Uses arduino to control status of air exchange vent based on air quality conditions, temperature, season, and preferences..

 OVERVIEW